Does Anointing of the Sick

 The Holy Eucharist is our hope for Eternal Life, for those who truly believe (love God enough to sincerely desire to hate their sin so to embrace His mercy).
 But the most important fact to remember still remains that CONFESSION MUST PROCEED ANOINTING OF THE SICK OR THE HOLY EUCHARIST, if that is at all possible, for the greatest benefit of grace from the anointing of the sick or the Holy Eucharist.

-Frankly, if known mortal sin is present in one’s conscience or if someone doesn’t work to stop offending God with any of their sins (doesn’t seek to truly love God–to stop sinning), they are guilty of mortal desire, and they shouldn’t receive any sacrament until they confess with true sorrow in the sacrament of reconciliation and are now firmly resolved to change.
-To learn more please read “What Sins Can I Still Commit and Receive Holy Communion.”
+Frankly, if known mortal sin is present in one’s conscious or if someone doesn’t work to stop offending God with any of their sins (doesn’t seek to truly love God–to stop sinning–to live the faith), they are guilty of mortal desire, and they shouldn’t receive any sacrament until they confess with true sorrow (to the best of their understanding) in the sacrament of reconciliation and are now firmly resolved to change.
+To learn more please read “What Sins Can I Still Commit and Receive Holy Communion” since the understanding of how to worthily receive Holy Communion is lost for most too.

-When someone receives this sacrament or any sacrament unworthily, they allow God’s Precious Blood to fall to the floor…meaning, they don’t accept God’s mercy.
-When we do that, we are accountable for that grace and our condemnation is now increased.
+When someone receives this sacrament or any sacrament unworthily, they allow God’s Precious Blood to fall to the floor…meaning, they don’t accept God’s mercy (grace).
+When we do that, we are accountable for that grace we reject and our condemnation is now increased.

-God does have great mercy on us and if there is in fact someone, who lost consciousness or the ability to confess their sin, or there isn’t a moment to confess before one’s eminent death, but they are truly with imperfect contrition (sorry for each and every sin because they fear God’s punishments) in their heart for all sin prior to losing the ability to confess, then from the power God’s gives His priests, God’s healing forgiving power that comes forth from their sacred hands can enter into the dying’s soul forgiving them of their sins (even mortal sin) and restore them to Life.
+God does have great mercy on us and if there is in fact someone, who lost consciousness or the ability to confess their sin, or there isn’t a moment to confess before one’s eminent death, but they have grown in faith and are truly with at least, imperfect contrition (servile fear–real sorrow for each and every sin and would rather suffer death than sin any sin because they greatly fear God’s punishments) in their hearts prior to receiving the anointing of the sick, then from the power God’s gives His priests, God’s healing forgiving power that comes forth from their sacred hands and can enter into the dying’s soul forgiving them of their sins (even mortal sin) and restores them to Life.
+Wow!

 Now, if they don’t regain consciences, and they die, they will die in the state of grace and be saved.
 Praise God!

-For this to occur, someone must have advanced in faith greatly–received great grace–so to obtain such a great horror for sin, from fear of the Lord, which caused them to become terrified of the eternal death or any punishment from God which is due to them because of their life time of uncountable sins (they gained imperfect contrition for ALL sin).
+For this to occur, someone must have advanced in faith greatly–received great grace–so to obtain such a great horror for sin, from fear of the Lord, which caused them to become terrified of the eternal death or any punishment from God which is due to them because of their life time of uncountable sins (they gained imperfect contrition/attrition for ALL sin) and if they were to live they would prefer torment rather then offend God again.

-Having imperfect contrition only forgives us of the sins in which we have imperfect contrition for and we can only receive that forgiveness during confession to a priest or through anointing of the sick is we can’t confess.
+Having imperfect contrition only forgives us of the sins in which we have imperfect contrition for during confession to a priest or through anointing of the sick, if we can’t confess.
+So, the instant after absolution, if we are conscience and have full knowledge and a free will to sin, we will fall right outside of our state of grace instantly, because we still love ourselves over God…which is a mortal desire.

-This form of contrition, even if it is for all of our sins, still refuses God’s saving mercy at the instant of our death since the moment we leave the confessional (unless the graces received from confession advances us into continuious true contrition) we will fall right back outside of saving grace from still loving ourselves over God.
+This form of contrition–servile fear/fear of death–even if it is for all of our sins, still refuses God’s saving mercy at the instant of our death, since the moment we leave the confessional (unless the graces received from confession advances us into continuious true contrition) we will fall right back outside of saving grace from still loving ourselves over God -idolatry.
+To learn more please read, “What is God’s Mercy and How Can I Obtain It.”

-To be saved at the moment of death (when no priest is around in our last thoughts) our contrition must grow and become perfect and stay in that state or we still reject saving mercy for self-love.
+To be saved at the moment of death (when no priest is around in our last thoughts) our contrition must grow and become perfect (loving God above ourselves–dread that we spent our lives living for ourselves and not truly loving Him) and stay in that state or we still reject saving mercy for self-love.

-Nonetheless, anointing of the sick bringing forgiveness of all sin, to the person unable to confess, is spoken about in the Catechism of St. Pius X “The sacrament of Extreme Unction produces the following effects”
+Nonetheless, to get to this kind of sorrow/faith, anointing of the sick sends much grace as is written in the Catechism of St. Pius X “The sacrament of Extreme Unction produces the following effects”

-- “It increases sanctifying grace [increases ones love for God so to purify their soul of the consequence of sin (atones for sin for those who are in the state of grace)];
+- “It increases sanctifying grace [increases ones love for God so to purify their soul of the consequence of sin (atones for sin for those who are in the state of grace–makes saints)];

 - It remits venial sins, and also mortal sins which the sick person, if contrite, is unable to confess;

-- It takes away weakness and sloth which remain even after pardon has been obtained [helps move souls into continuous perfect contrition];
+- It takes away weakness and sloth which remain even after pardon has been obtained [helps move souls into continuous perfect contrition/hatred for sin and removes the stain of sin];

-- It gives strength to bear illness patiently, to withstand temptation and to die holily [sends helping grace];
+- It gives strength to bear illness patiently, to withstand temptation and to die holily [sends helping grace to help us love the cross, grow in faith, resist sin and save souls];

 - It aids in restoring us to health of body if it is for the good of the soul [to heal us if it helps the soul to move towards obtaining Eternal Life].”